How to Run 10+ Playwright Agents on One Logged-In Browser

 Running multiple AI agents that all act as the same logged-in user is harder than single-agent browser automation makes it look.
 The cases where you actually need this kind of multi-agent setup:

-1. **Content automation pipelines.** Five AI agents posting to LinkedIn, X, and Reddit simultaneously, all logged in as the same team account.
+- **Content automation pipelines.** Five AI agents posting to your team's social accounts simultaneously, all logged in as the same team identity.

-The common requirement across every case: many parallel agents, one shared browser session, no collisions, and no trips to a "we noticed unusual activity" page.
+The common requirement across every case: many parallel agents, one shared browser session, no collisions, no surprise lockouts on accounts that are doing nothing wrong.

 * * *